US natgas prices up 2% on forecasts for more demand as heat wave lingers

-July 28 (Reuters) - U.S. natural gas futures gained about 2% on Friday on forecasts for more demand over the next two weeks than previously expected as the weather remains hotter than normal through at least mid-August.
+July 28 (Reuters) - U.S. natural gas futures gained about 2% on Friday on forecasts for more demand over the next two weeks than previously expected with the weather projected to remain hotter than normal through at least mid-August.

 Meteorologists forecast Friday will be the hottest day of the summer so far in the U.S. Lower 48 states and the second hottest on record, according to Refinitiv data going back to 2018.
 Data provider Refinitiv forecast temperatures across the Lower 48 states would average 82.8 degrees Fahrenheit (28.8 Celsius) on Friday, just shy of the 83.0 F record set on July 20, 2022.